Wheezing is caused by a narrowing of the airways.

 For a first episode of severe wheezing, most doctors do a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more to look for signs of a foreign object in the lungs, pneumonia, or heart failure.
 Doctors measure oxygen levels in the blood by placing a sensor on a finger (pulse oximetry Pulse oximetry Both arterial blood gas testing and pulse oximetry measure the amount of oxygen in the blood, which helps determine how well the lungs are functioning.
 Arterial blood gas tests are invasive... read more ).

-For children with recurring episodes of wheezing, flare-ups typically do not require testing unless there are signs of severe breathing problems.
+For children with recurring episodes of wheezing who have already had testing, flare-ups typically do not require testing unless there are signs of severe breathing problems.
 Children who have frequent or severe flare-ups or symptoms that are not relieved by bronchodilators or other asthma drugs may need other tests such as swallowing studies X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
+Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
 These x-rays usually can show a blockage or paralysis... read more , computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT), or bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope has a camera at the end that allows a doctor to look... read more .

 Infants and young children who have flare-ups of wheezing are given an inhaled bronchodilator (such as albuterol) and, if the wheezing is severe, corticosteroids (such as prednisone) given by mouth or vein.